 SITI Company was built on the bedrock of ensemble.
-They believe that through the practice of collaboration, a group of artists committed to working together over time can have a significant impact on both contemporary theater and the world at large.
+They believed that through the practice of collaboration, a group of artists committed to working together over time could have a significant impact on both contemporary theater and the world at large.
 Through performances, educational programs, and collaborations with other artists and thinkers, SITI challenged the status quo and offered new ways of seeing and of being as both artists and as global citizens.